UCF Smart & Safe Transportation Lab (SST Lab)

 Traffic Safety Assessment of Different Toll Collection Systems on Expressways using Multiple Analytical Techniques

-(graduated Fall 2014).
-Currently, Assistant Professor at the University of Sharjah
+(Fall 2014).
+Currently, Assistant Professor at the University of Sharjah.

 13. Qi Shi